pingidentity/terraform-provider-pingone/docs/data-sources/verify_voice_phrase_contents.md

 page_title: "pingone_verify_voice_phrase_contents Data Source - terraform-provider-pingone"
 subcategory: "Neo (Verify & Credentials)"
 description: |-
-  Data source to retrieve a list of PingOne Voice Phrase Contents.
+  Data source to retrieve a list of PingOne Verify Voice Phrase Contents.
 Filtering the list by SCIM or data filter currently is not supported.
 ---

 # pingone_verify_voice_phrase_contents (Data Source)

-Data source to retrieve a list of PingOne Voice Phrase Contents.
+Data source to retrieve a list of PingOne Verify Voice Phrase Contents.
 Filtering the list by SCIM or data filter currently is not supported.

 ## Example Usage